kravchik/optimizer/README.md

 ## Welcome to GitHub Pages

 ## Disclaimer
 Tool for automatic code optimization.
-Currently, it is best suited for math algorithm optimization - matrix, and vector math, for example.
+Currently, it is best suited for math algorithm optimization: matrix, and vector math, for example.

 ## Optimization
 ### unroll cycles